meriatjoseph/personal_portfolio/README.md

 2. Click "Create New Template"
 3. Customize your template:
    - Template Name: "Portfolio Contact Form Auto-Reply"
-   - Subject: `Thank you for contacting Muhammed Nihas`
+   - Subject: `Thank you for contacting Meriat Joseph`
    - Body:
      ```
      Hello {{from_name}},